-If the named insured merges into or consolidates with another entity and either of the following occurs: the named insured is not the surviving entity; or more than 50% of the outstanding securities or voting rights are owned or controlled by the other entity, then coverage will continue as follows:
+If the Named Insured merges into or consolidates with another entity and either of the following occurs: the Named Insured is not the surviving entity or more than 50% of the outstanding securities or voting rights are owned or controlled by the other entity, then coverage will continue as follows:

-• All first party insuring agreements - Coverage will continue under this policy until the end of the policy period but only for events which occurred prior to the effective date of the merger, consolidation, or acquisition.
+• All first-party Insuring Agreements - Coverage will continue under this policy until the end of the policy period, but only for events that occurred prior to the effective date of the merger, consolidation, or acquisition.

-• Liability insuring agreements - Coverage will continue under this policy until the end of the policy period or the expiration of a Run-Off Coverage Period shown in the Declarations, if purchased.
+Liability Insuring Agreements - Coverage will continue under this policy until the end of the policy period or the expiration of a Run-Off Coverage Period shown in the Declarations if purchased.
 This coverage applies to "claims" for "wrongful acts" that occurred on or after the retroactive date and prior to the date of the merger, consolidation, or acquisition.